taxjar/date_time_parser/pages/Future-UTC-DateTime.md

 Today (in year 2019), Washington state recognizes Daylight Savings Time and it shifts back and forth an hour over the year.
-Since the timestamp is in the summer, it's shifted back an hour.
+Since the timestamp is in the summer, it's shifted forward an hour.

-In 2020, Washington enacts a new law that declares that they will no longer be participate in Daylight Savings Time and permanently stay in Daylight Savings;
-meaning it's always shifted forward one hour year-round.
+In 2020, Washington enacts a new law that declares that they will no longer be participate in Daylight Savings Time; meaning it's always shifted back one hour year-round.

 You've already stored your timestamps in the future converted to UTC using the old rules.
 How do you know to fix all your timestamps in your database for users